Risk Management Program (RMP) Overview

 Given the newly imposed $100 million cap on the Risk Management Program, payments may be subject to a proportional limitation of distribution.
 The proration factor is determined by dividing the amount of program funding available by the amount of production for which funding is needed.

-You may select different proration factors to see how your projected RMP payments may vary under different scenarios.
+The RMP Calculator allows you to choose different proration factors to see how your projected RMP payments may vary under different scenarios.
 A lower proration factor would normally be associated with a year in which a high number of producers are eligible for program payments.
 For example, in 2014 the proration factor was approximately 30%.

 Farmer’s Risk Management Premium Fund